Ride the earthquake capital of the world

 There are green ridgelines that line the route on either side, framing the scene.
 Adorned in wildflowers in the spring during our ride, these green hills are stunning to view.
 Even better to ride through.

-Hwy 25 also flows directly over the top of the San Andreas Fault and rides past Pinnacles National Monument.
-Running parallel to the Gabilan Range and Diablo Range, Hwy 25 passes through the farming communities of Paicines and Tres Pinos before stretching off into a remote region of the Coast Range.
+Highway 25 also flows directly over the top of the San Andreas Fault and rides past Pinnacles National Monument.
+Running parallel to the Gabilan Range and Diablo Range, Highway 25 passes through the farming communities of Paicines and Tres Pinos before stretching off into a remote region of the Coast Range.

 Pinnacles National Monument holds the eroded leftovers of the western half of an extinct volcano that has moved 200 miles (320 km) from its original location on the San Andreas Fault, Pinnacles was originally established as a national monument in 1908 by President Theodore Roosevelt and is a hikers delight.